 - Percocet 10/325: This Percocet dosage is one of two options with the highest amount of oxycodone is meant to be used in patients who have a high, severe level of pain.

 - Percocet 10/650: This is the strongest available Percocet dosage.
 It has the maximum amount of oxycodone and acetaminophen and should be tapered when someone is ending use.

 In terms of general Percocet dosage guidelines, when adults are being treated, they should start with the lowest possible dose and take only one to two tablets every six hours as needed.
 The total dose of acetaminophen, which can cause liver damage, should not be more than four grams in a 24-hour period.

 With the rest of the dosages, one tablet only should be taken every six hours as needed.
 With Percocet 5 mg/325 mg, the maximum daily dose is 12 tablets.
 With 7.5/325, the maximum dose is eight tablets and with the strongest Percocet dosages, the maximum is six tablets per day.

 It’s important when taking Percocet prescribed for pain that you follow the specified dosages to prevent a higher risk of developing dependence and ultimately abusing the drug.
 It can also lead to adverse reactions.

 Percocet overdose can occur in a dosage as low as 40 mg of oxycodone when a person has not built a tolerance to the drug.

 The main concern regarding Percocet overdose is the level of acetaminophen present.
 Percocet pills are capped at 325mg and doctors discourage taking more than 3000mg per day.
-Any dose acetaminophen over that can result liver damage due to the drug being a hepatotoxic compound.
-At 7000mg a day acetaminophen is considered deadly.
+Any dose acetaminophen over that can result in liver damage due to the drug being a hepatotoxic compound.
+At 7000mg a day, acetaminophen is considered deadly.